 The theory behind Doug Kaufmann’s diet is to starve and eradicate the fungi and yeasts causing so many health issues.
 Did you know diseases like cancer, sinusitis, asthma, psoriasis, fibromyalgia, chronic fatigue, and more are linked to fungal/yeast overgrowth?
 If you have taken multiple courses of antibiotics, lived or worked in an environment where a high mold was present, or consume a poor diet, these are all risk factors.
-To learn more go to www.knowthecause.com.
+To know why I eat this way, read my story of illness and recovery here.
 In a nutshell you are eating phase I for a few weeks to a few months, then you start to add other foods from Phase II.
 Eventually you can slowly try to add other foods and see how your body reacts.
 NOTE: NOT MANY, BUT A FEW RECIPES ARE NOT PHASE 1 OR 2 AS I PERSONALLY STARTED TO ADD SOME OTHER FOODS IN ONCE I GOT HEALTHY.
 It’s also a good idea to take natural anti-fungals during this time or even the prescription nystatin for one month before switching over to natural anti-fungals like olive leaf, caprylic acid, oil of oregano, garlic, and grapefruit seed extract.
 Probiotics are also crucial, especially if you have been on an antibiotic (even once).
 As they deplete the good bacteria in your gut and opens the door to pathogens taking hold and the health problems that follow.
 80% of our immune system is also located in the digestive track which makes it a focal point in order to maintain optimal health.

 NOTE – I try to live by the 80/20 rule.
 I don’t eat perfect all of the time, I just try to aim for healthy choices 80% of the time.
 I don’t want anyone feeling bad about themselves when they aren’t perfect!
 If you have chronic health issues it’s a good idea to stay on the Kaufmann 1 (phase 1) diet for 30-60 days without cheating to try and heal your body.
 Consult your doctor before starting any new diet.